Jan 4, 2019 2:05:00 PM

 If a patient’s diet is low in fermented foods, if your goal is to help them normalize or regulate digestion, or if they’re traveling abroad and simply want to support digestive health, a general probiotic works well.

-However, if you have a targeted goal in mind, there are newer precision probiotics that help support specific issues, such as a need for promoting healthy vaginal flora or supporting severe IBD.
+However, if you have a targeted goal in mind, there are newer precision probiotics that help support specific issues, such as a need for promoting healthy vaginal flora or supporting GI tract health.

 In addition to verifying the quality of the live cultures on the label by noting potency at the time of expiration, paying attention to the quality of the raw materials is also important.

-Some probiotics use dairy as a source of growing bacteria, but a brand that can boast a dairy-free supplement offers a higher quality product that’s suitable for a broader clientele.
+Some probiotics use dairy as a source of growing bacteria, but a brand that can boast a non-dairy supplement offers a higher quality product that’s suitable for a broader clientele.

 Five years ago, the functional medicine community would have stood behind the idea that the more live microorganisms you can pack into a capsule, the better the quality of the probiotic.
 It was all about concentration.